Guide to a Perfect 3-Day Weekend in Bend

 - 4PM = Rent a mountain bike & head to Phil’s Trail, or for killer sunset views & a short hike: head to Pilot Butte.

-- 9PM= My two favorite spots in Bend for a nightcap are the outdoor cigar bar with fire pits at McMenamins (in the back parking lot, behind the hotel), or Velvet Lounge, which has the best specialty cocktails in town.
+- 9PM= My favorite spots in Bend for a nightcap are the outdoor cigar bar with fire pits at McMenamins (in the back parking lot, behind the hotel), Velvet Lounge, which is a quaint, cozy little place with amazing cocktails, or our new favorite: Dogwood Cocktail Cabin.
+There’s no better place to cozy up on a cool night than at romantic Dogwood ~ their cocktail list is unrivaled in Bend, & their few food selections are also very good (think: sliders + donut holes).

 Saturday Itinerary in Bend, Oregon

 - 8AM = Grab coffee with the best view in town: Looney Bean Coffee, which sits right on the Deschutes!
-Then take your for a stroll in neighboring Drake Park.
+Then take a stroll in neighboring Drake Park, which is set along beautiful Mirror Pond.

 - 9AM = Get brunch!!
 You have TONS of choices.
 The two most popular brunch spots in Bend are Chow & McKay’s Cottage; both have cottage-vibes, & there’s ALWAYS a wait.
-You can also try: Birdie’s Cafe on the west side, The Lemon Tree downtown (French cafe vibes & DELISH food!!), & Jackson’s Corner.
-If you don’t want to wait: go to the Oxford Hotel’s underground restaurant ~ brunch is excellent, & there’s usually no wait.
+You can also try: The Lemon Tree downtown (French cafe vibes & DELISH food!!), & Jackson’s Corner, a local’s favorite.
+For a full list of brunch choices in Bend: read this article.

 - 11AM = Pick your outdoor activity: hiking, biking, rafting or kayaking!
 Great hiking trails by town include Green Lakes, Six Lakes, & Tumalo Falls.
-For mountain biking: head to Phil’s Trail, or with kids, check out Sunriver’s paved trails.
+For mountain biking: head to Phil’s Trail ~ or with kids, check out Sunriver’s paved trails.
 If you’ve got a dog, read my write-up on the best off-leash dog parks in Bend.
 Walk or run along the Deschutes River Trail, with or without your pup!
 In summer, head to Riverbend Park, where you can rent paddle boards or rafts ~ & launch right from the park.
 Bend recently added a new whitewater park by the Old Mill District, & you can raft right down the “mini” rapids!
 SOOO FUNN!!
 There’s also a river wave to surf if you’ve got your board & wet suit.
 In winter, ski or board at Mt.
-Bachelor or rent cross-country skis & head to Virginia Meissner Snow Park.
+Bachelor, or rent cross-country skis & head to Wanoga Snow Park with your pups, or Virginia Meissner Snow Park for a pup-free experience.

 - 3PM = Grab a late lunch at hot spot Spork or uber-healthy Active Culture.
 Or try lesser-known Global Fusion (yummy salmon tacos!!), right on Newport Ave.
 Then get some R-E-S-T!!!